 '''

-Download (without installing) a single conan package from a remote server.

-It downloads just the package, but not its transitive dependencies, and it will not call

 any generate, generators or deployers.

 It can download multiple packages if patterns are used, and also works with

 queries over the package binaries.

 positional arguments:

+pattern

 A pattern in the form

-pattern

 'pkg/version#revision:package_id#revision', e.g:

 zlib/1.2.13: means all binaries for zlib/1.2.13.
 If

 revision is not specified, it is assumed latest one.

 options:

 -h, --help

 show this help message and exit

 -v [V]

 Level of detail of the output.
 Valid options from less

 verbose to more verbose: -vquiet, -verror, -vwarning,

 -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug,

 -vvv or -vtrace

+-cc CORE_CONF, --core-conf CORE_CONF

+Global configuration for Conan

 -f FORMAT, --format FORMAT

 Select the output format: json

+--only-recipe

 Download only the recipe/s, not the binary packages.

---only-recipe

 -p PACKAGE_QUERY, --package-query PACKAGE_QUERY

 Only download packages matching a specific query. e.g:

 os=Windows AND (arch=x86 OR compiler=gcc)

 -r REMOTE, --remote REMOTE

 Download from this specific remote

 -m METADATA, --metadata METADATA

 Download the metadata matching the pattern, even if

 the package is already in the cache and not downloaded

 -l LIST, --list LIST Package list file

 '''